glim-arc/spot_imitation_learning/README.md

 ```

 Finally to run the full simulation along with the NN, you will first need to run the following launch files: humanworld.launch, robot.launch, inverse.launch, quadruped_controller.launch.
 Then to move spot, theres three different files that can be used:
-1. main.py: this one inputs the simulation humans positions and spot current location and orientation, as well as desired goal (manually set) and publishes the twist msg to the robot using trained model outputs
+1. main_spot.py: this one inputs the simulation humans positions and spot current location and orientation, as well as desired goal (manually set) and publishes the twist msg to the robot using trained model outputs
-2. main2.py: this one inputs the bag inputs into the trained model and publishes twist msg to spot from trained model outputs
-3. main3.py: reads real twist values from odom.csv file and publishes to spot
+2. main_comp.py: this file compares the sideways movement of the spot robot agains the red ball.
+*The following files only need humanworld.launch to be launched
+3. main_ball.py: this one performs RRT from custom initial to goal locations.
+Then it inputs the RRT waypoints as local goals, the location of the humans in world, the current position and orientation of the red ball, and finally publishes the poses to the ball.
+4. main_ball2.py: this one works on the boxes.world.
+It inputs real obstacles position (of SCAND data) as well as the difference between the goal and the current position of the ball, and publishes poses of the ball.
+5. main_pathTesting.py: this file takes in the real and generated paths from the model and publishes to Path msg (these can be visualized in RVIZ).